 In the company of Dame Cathy Warwick, examine the history of midwifery in Japan as well as contemporary developments in both rural and urban areas.
 Experience the magnificent culture and history of Japan alongside its contemporary culture.
 Visit a midwifery birth centre and clinic, learn of the history of midwifery in Japan and midwifery education and visit Kameda Maternity and Ladies Clinic.
 Throughout the tour enjoy a delicious range of Japanese cuisine.

-Gain real insight into midwifery in Japan, while experiencing many other facets of this country at a beautiful time of year, with the flowering of the cherry blossoms.
+Gain real insight into midwifery in Japan at a beautiful time of year, at the end of the blossom season.
 For every face of Japan, there is another waiting to be seen, so that each visitor comes away with their own vision of this genuinely extraordinary land.

 Partners are very welcome.

 Midwives have always been revered in Japan.
 In ancient times, they were simply known as “the grannies who delivered life.”
 From the middle of the Edo period, about 250 years ago, they were known as granny midwives and were exempt from the edict prohibiting anyone from crossing the procession of a feudal lord and his vassals.